-Last time on Quick Tips, we looked at Accept and Except, Further and Farther, Then and Than, A while and Awhile, and Who’s and Whose.
+Last time on Way With Words, we looked at Accept and Except, Further and Farther, Then and Than, A while and Awhile, and Who’s and Whose.
 Here are five more common confusions…

 Councillor and Counsellor

 After that meeting with the councillors, I could really do with a counsellor.